 CHS encouraged me to work my way up…

-Andrew Siano, deputy manager at Langdon House, started working for CHS as a caretaker.
-With the support and offer of training from CHS he has managed to work his way up to management level and now has his eyes set on the managerial position.
+Andrew Siano, Manager at Langdon House, started working for CHS as a caretaker.
+With the support and offer of training from CHS he has managed to work his way up to management level and now manages CHS’s residential care home, Vera James House in Ely.

 ‘When I started with CHS as a carer, I had no experience in the care sector at all.
 But CHS are always keen to promote staff from within and offer training to those who want to further their careers.
 I saw how much the staff within the residential homes cared for all the residents and how rewarding the work could be.
 Everyone that works within a care facility has to get on well with the residents and I started to build up a rapport with a lot of the residents.
 That’s when I realised that I might make a good carer and wanted to work my way up.’